aanker/xwordlist/docs/index.md

 ### Configuration File

-`xwordlist` will also look for a configuration file named `xwordlist.conf` located in the same directory as the main Python program.
+`xwordlist` will also look for a configuration file named `xwordlist.conf` located in either the same directory as the main Python program or in a folder in the user’s home directory (`~/xwordlist`).
 For the word transformation options, you may want to store your preferences in the configuration file to save having to enter them on the command line each time.

 Options entered on the command line take precedence over the configuration file.
 So for instance, set your default in the configuration file for `case upper` but then override it with `--case none` when you’d rather look at raw text.
 It is recommended that you specify your most important defaults in the configuration file and leave the inputs and outputs to the command line — but YMMV.